tjanczuk/edge/README.md

 #### Docker

 Edge.js is available as a Docker image on the [tjanczuk/edgejs repository on Docker Hub](https://registry.hub.docker.com/u/tjanczuk/edgejs/).
-The image is based on Ubuntu 14.04, and contains Node.js 0.10.30 x64, Mono 3.4.0 x64, and globally instaled Edge.js:
+The image is based on Ubuntu 14.04, and contains Node.js 0.10.30 x64, Mono 3.4.0 x64, and globally installed Edge.js:

 ```
 > docker run -it tjanczuk/edgejs:0.9.3